Curator and Juror

 The Cannon Art Gallery 2019 Juried Biennial, Dec.
 28, 2018 – Jan.
 13, 2019

-The 24th Annual Juried Exhibition, Athenaeum Music & Arts Library at San Diego Sate University in La Jolla, CA, Aug.
+The 24th Annual Juried Exhibition, Athenaeum Music & Arts Library at San Diego State University in La Jolla, CA, Aug.
 1-19, 2015

 Oceanside Museum of Art Artists Alliance at the Museum 2015, Jul.
 11-Oct.
 25, 2015